Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 4. Update the social image with the image you would like `public\images\social.png`
 5. Update the `src\pages\about.astro` page with details about you

-Once you've made these changes, you can deploy to one of the many services that provide free hosting for static website.
+Once you've made these changes, you can deploy to one of the many services that provide free hosting for static websites.

 1. [Vercel](https://vercel.com/) - [Deploy your Astro Site to Vercel | Docs](https://docs.astro.build/en/guides/deploy/vercel/)
 2. [Cloudflare](https://www.cloudflare.com/) - [Astro · Cloudflare Pages docs](https://developers.cloudflare.com/pages/framework-guides/deploy-an-astro-site/)